The State of Push Notifications in 2019

 While data on app notification opt-out is difficult to collect, it is almost certain more customers and potential customers have disabled notifications as they seek to unplug and focus on more relevant tasks.
 There are also indications that the “opt-out” nature of app notifications has further damaged their credibility in the eyes of consumers.
 Increasingly users are pushing back against demands on their time and attention.

-Furthermore, in many industries, there's simply no use for an app.
-While the background check industry thrives on information, it often needs to get information quickly to its subscribers with a minimum of friction, Browser-based technology is platform-agnostic and the information will arrive wherever the customer is, not where the app is.
+Furthermore, in many industries, there’s simply no use for an app.
+While the background check industry thrives on information, it often needs to get information quickly to its subscribers with a minimum of friction.
+Browser-based technology is platform-agnostic and the information will arrive wherever the customer is, not where the app is.

-There is still value in the app, provided it's approached correctly.
-The travel industry is proof of this, as companies such as airlines use a mixture of phone apps and web apps to deliver important information, offer upgrades, and otherwise keep customers engaged.
-However, it should be noted that these crucial notifications can be received independent of the app; the app is a convenient tool for those who need it, not a requirement to get on a flight or book a room.
+There is still value in the app, provided it’s approached correctly.
+The travel industry is proof of this, where companies such as airlines use a mixture of phone apps and web apps to deliver important information, offer upgrades, and otherwise keep customers engaged.
+However, it should be noted that these crucial notifications can be received independently of the app; the app is a convenient tool for those who need it, not a requirement to get on a flight or book a room.

 Apps can provide useful tools to engaged and loyal customers, but “useful” is the keyword.
-If an app has no use beyond sending marketing messages, consumers can, and increasingly well, use browser-based opt-in communications.
+If an app has no use beyond sending marketing messages, consumers can, and increasingly will, use browser-based opt-in communications.
 Expect the shift of browsers over apps to pick up speed in 2019.

 Data management will be key.

 The affiliate marketing industry thrives on segmentation, and we have seen repeatedly that effective data management and careful segmentation has driven push notification campaigns to over-performance.
 Affiliate marketing depends in particular on urgent calls to action and thoughtful pitches to specific audiences, and push notifications are an ideal tool.